AzureAiDevs/hub/website/blog/2023-aia/2023-04-14-copilot/index.md

  -->

-- GitHub updated Copilot with improved suggestions and a new Fill-In-the-Middle paradigm.
+- Copilot's improved suggestions and the new Fill-In-the-Middle paradigm.
-- The VS Code extension was updated with a lightweight model and improved acceptance rate.
+- VS Code extension with a lightweight model and improved acceptance rate.
-- A new AI-based vulnerability prevention system was introduced with language models to provide alternative suggestions.
+- AI-based vulnerability prevention system to provide alternative suggestions.

 <!--
 - Main point 1